mkatliar/blasfeo_benchmark/README.md

 make
 ```

-If you already installed Google Benchmarks manually you can run just
+If you already all dependencies manually you can run just
 ```
 make bench
 ```